 Initially produced around the 1930s, PEX is the abbreviation of Cross-linked Polyethylene which is now used to make pipes for water distribution.

-It is a great replacement for copper, PVC, CPVC, ABS, cast iron, etc., and other pipes due to their enhanced performance and durability along with other superior features.
+It is a great replacement for copper pipes, PVC pipes, CPVC pipes, ABS, cast iron, etc., and other pipes due to their enhanced performance and durability along with other superior features.

 They are composed of cross-linked high-density polyethylene (HDPE) which, upon melting is shaped into a continuous tube or an ultra-standard pipe.

-Hence, the product you receive is not only a super-pipe with enhanced features, but is also appropriate for the widest array of both non-potable & potable purposes for residential, commercial, and industrial plumbing.
+Hence, the product you receive is not only a super-pipe with enhanced features, but is also appropriate for the widest array of both non-potable & potable purposes for residential, commercial, and industrial PEX plumbing pipes.

 Besides being suitable for plumbing, these pipes are compatible with hydronic and radiant heating mechanisms too.